 This course is a basic study of the earth's minerals, rocks and natural resources and the processes, which have shaped the earth's surface such as sedimentation, mountain building, and erosion by water, wind, ice and downslope movements.
 Major focus is placed on the roles of volcanism, earthquakes, sea-floor spreading and paleomagnetism in explaining plate tectonic theory.
 The importance of geological hazards to man's activities is investigated.
 It consists of three hours of lecture per week.
 The lab, NS110L, MUST be taken concurrently.
-Corequisite: NS110L.

-NS110L INTRODUCTION TO THE EARTH As resources permit LABORATORY

-NS110L is the laboratory portion of NS110 and MUST be taken concurrently.
-The lab includes mineral and rock identification, modeling of Earth structures, interpretation of field sites, and map interpretation.
-The course consists of one three-hour lab/field trip per week.
+Corequisite: NS110L concurrently.
+The lab includes mineral and rock identification, modeling of Earth structures, interpretation of field sites, and

+NS110L (1) INTRODUCTION TO THE EARTH LABORATORY

+As resources permit NS110L is the laboratory portion of NS110 and MUST be taken

+The course consists of one three-hour map interpretation. lab/field trip per week.
 Corequisite: NS110